-The RADIUS Board Configuration Utility is a standalone application that allows advanced system administrators to configure IP settings for RADIUS devices, including nPoints, RADIUS DSs, and RADIUS Crewstations.
+The RADIUS Board Configuration Utility is a standalone application that allows advanced system administrators to scan for systems and configure IP settings for RADIUS devices, including nPoints and RADIUS DSs.

-Upon installing the Radius Client, the Radius Board Configuration Utility can be found in the C/Program Files (x86)/SyTech folder.
+After installing the Radius Client, the Radius Board Configuration Utility is located in C:\Program Files (x86) \ SyTech.
 Double-click the application titled "Radius.Tools.BoardConfig.BoardConfigUtil."

-The utility will search the network for available Radius devices.
+The utility will scan the network for available RADIUS servers.
 In the graphic below, the utility has located three devices: one DS (Distribution Server) and two RIBs (Radio Interface Boards).
-The firmware, serial number, and IP address of the devices are indicated.
+The firmware version, serial number, and IP address of the devices are displayed.